Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 ~William Golding, Lord of the Flies, (Ralph), Chapter 11, Page 170

 Ralph’s quote reflects the novel’s central theme of human nature and the potential for good and evil within individuals.
 Golding implies that without the restraints of civil society, humans can descend into a state of savagery.
-The quote reminds us to be mindful of our potential and remain civilized.

 15. “Ralph wept for the end of innocence, the darkness of man’s heart, and the fall through the air of the true, wise friend called Piggy.”

-~William Golding, Lord of the Flies, (The narrator: about Ralph), Chapter 11, Page 202
+~William Golding, Lord of the Flies (The narrator about Ralph), Chapter 11, Page 202

 This quote from Lord of the Flies represents Ralph’s deep sorrow at the loss of innocence and the power of darkness in all humans, symbolized by the death of his friend Piggy.

 Piggy’s wisdom and innocence are a source of hope for Ralph, and his death marks the irreversible darkness that has taken over.
-This quote serves as a reminder of the fragility of innocence and the ever-present potential for darkness to take over.

 16. “He knelt among the shadows and felt his isolation bitterly.
 They were savages it was true; but they were human.”

-― William Golding, Lord of the Flies, Pages 185, 186
+― William Golding, Lord of the Flies, The Narrator about Ralph, Pages 185, 186

 Ralph’s quote highlights his loneliness and isolation, even though other people surround him.
 He realizes that despite their savage behavior, they are still human and capable of feeling emotions, which makes his sense of loneliness even harder to bear.